 Excerpts of a debate with Amita Chudgar: Associate Professor of Education Policy at Michigan State University and Karthik Muralidharan: Associate Professor of Economics at the University of California San Diego and Global Co-chair of Education Research at the Jameel Poverty Action Lab (J-PAL).

-Following is an edited transcript of the discussion, or click here to listen to the audio recording.
+Following is an edited transcript of the discussion.

 AC: The short answer would be yes.
 There seems to be a fair bit of variation in what the term contract teacher implies.
 In 2015-16 the International Task Force on Teachers For Education For All commissioned a study across 24 sub-Saharan African countries to understand their current contract teacher situation.
 I'm fortunate to be participating in the study, synthesizing what these countries are reporting back on their contract teacher systems.

 One thing that stood out to us was the range of different arrangements that were subsumed under this umbrella of contract teachers, including volunteers, parents, community members, student teachers, recent trainees fulfilling national services obligations, expatriate teachers, retired teachers.
 In some countries, contract teachers were paid precariously through the communities, through the parents, leading to uncertain salary conditions.
 In other countries, there were much more formally-instituted government approaches to contract teacher hiring and payment.

 This (variation) has implications for generalizing the findings we have on contract teachers across different contexts and (for) the lack of availability of systematic data on contract teachers.

 Why have some education system chosen to employ contract teachers?